ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 We can observe, on the left, a GitHub issue thread corresponding to a submission.
 The submission has
 - a title,
 - a body that was created based on a GitHub issue template,
-- labels indicating the progress of the submission from editorial checks to final decision,
+- labels indicating the progress of the submission from editorial checks to the final decision,
 - an assignee who is the editor,
-- various commenters who are the author, the editor, reviewers, the bot account.
+- various commenters who are the author, the editor, reviewers, and the bot account.

 Every time an issue is created or updated with a new comment, information about that event is sent to the central app via a webhook.
 There on Heroku, if the comment corresponds to a registered command, actions (the formerly _tedious steps_ 🙂) are made accordingly.